EOCOnline/rangertrak/README.md

 ## To update documentation

-npm run compodoc
+`npm run compodoc` to regenerate the doc.
-See <https://compodoc.app/guides/usage.html> and <https://compodoc.app/> for details
+`compodoc -s` to serve/view the doc at `http://127.0.0.1:8080/` See <https://compodoc.app/guides/usage.html> and <https://compodoc.app/> for details

 ## To update Version

-stage any changes (or add '--allow-empty' to the following), then git commit -m "Release-As: 0.11.40" which *SHOULD* (but doesn't) update version # in Package.json & Package-lock.json Some details in service/settings.service.ts & app.component.ts
+stage any changes (or add '--allow-empty' to the following), then `git commit -m "Release-As: 0.11.40"` which *SHOULD* (but doesn't) update version # in Package.json & Package-lock.json Some details in service/settings.service.ts & app.component.ts
 <https://github.com/googleapis/release-please#how-do-i-change-the-version-number>

 ## To Deploy to Google Firebase

-ng deploy
+This got WAY to complex with Google's recent security upgrades.
+Now I just FTP it to Https://RangerTrak.org

+OLD:
+`ng deploy`
-ng add @angular/fire
+`ng add @angular/fire`
 From Angular Projects, 2nd ed. pg 119
 See angular.json and firebase.json

 ## Architecture